swanandM/MIPS---Disassembler-/README.md

 ﻿# MIPS --- Disassembler
 Author - Swanand Mhalagi

+This is a 32-bit MIPS binary disassembler.

-This was my Computer Architecture Course Project
+This was my Computer Architecture Course Project developed in C and C++.
 Later I developed the same code for python just for fun.

-This is a 32-bit MIPS binary disassembler.

 1)	MIPS-CProgram.cpp --- C++ source file